jduffield65/Isca/docs/Isca/getting_started.md

     If a parameter is a string e.g. `max_walltime`, `resolution` or `name` then quotation marks (`''`) must be used i.e. `name = 'held_suarez'`.

-    If a line starts `//`, it indicates a comment but a comment cannot be added to a particular parameter e.g. </br>
-    `name = 'held_suarez'  // Name of job submitted to Slurm` </br>
-    is not allowed.
+    `!` indicates a comment and will not be read in.

 The `diag_table_hs` file specifies all the [diagnostics](https://github.com/ExeClim/Isca/blob/9560521e1ba5ce27a13786ffdcb16578d0bd00da/exp/test_cases/held_suarez/held_suarez_test_case.py#L30-L41)